-- 1. The student sends the proposal/dissertation to all committee members who discuss whether it is acceptable. - 2.
-When the proposal/dissertation is deemed acceptable, the student works with the committee members to find a mutually agreed upon day and time for the proposal or dissertation defense. - 3.
-No later than one week before the proposal/dissertation defense, the student must provide a copy of the dissertation proposal or dissertation to each of the committee members and send an electronic copy to Melinda Pena (Melinda.E.Pena@rice.edu), coordinator of the Ph.D. program. - 4.
+- 1. At least 3 months must lapse between the dissertation proposal defense and the dissertation defense. - 2.
+The student sends the proposal/dissertation to all committee members who discuss whether it is acceptable. - 3.
+When the proposal/dissertation is deemed acceptable, the student works with the committee members to find a mutually agreed upon day and time for the proposal or dissertation defense. - 4.
+No later than two weeks before the proposal/dissertation defense, the student must provide a copy of the dissertation proposal or dissertation to each of the committee members and send an electronic copy to Melinda Pena (Melinda.E.Pena@rice.edu), coordinator of the Ph.D. program. - 5.
 A formal announcement about the proposal/dissertation defense, invitation for all Jones School faculty and PhD students to attend the defense, and the title and abstract of the proposal/dissertation should go out no later than two weeks before the scheduled date.
+Please contact (Melinda.E.Pena@rice.edu), coordinator of the Ph.D. program to arrange this announcement.
+In addition, the dissertation defense must be publicly announced two weeks before the scheduled defense.
+Defense announcements should be submitted by the student to the Office of Graduate and Postdoctoral Studies by filling out the following form: http://events.rice.edu/rgs.